Withdrawal from the University

-Financial Aid recipients who withdraw during the semester or summer sessions may be required to repay all or a portion of the aid received, depending on the date upon which the withdrawal is effective.
-All students are required to get clearance through the Office of Scholarships and Financial Aid during the withdrawal process to determine their individual repayment obligations.Back To Top
+Financial aid recipients who withdraw during the semester or summer sessions may be required to repay all or a portion of the aid received, depending on the date upon which the withdrawal is effective.
+Students can contact the Student Services Center during the withdrawal process to determine their individual repayment options.

 Withdrawal After the Last Day of the Official Course Drop Period

 A current semester withdrawal after the drop/revision deadline removes you from all courses in a current semester.

 Withdrawals after the drop/revision deadline are approved by the university only under extenuating circumstances.
 Documentation is required to support these requests.
 The documentation must provide evidence that the extenuating circumstances were unforeseeable and unavoidable and caused a serious disruption in academic functioning.
 Submission of a withdrawal request after the drop/revision deadline is not guaranteed approval.
 Students should have contingency plans in place in case a withdrawal request is delayed or denied.